rwpalmer/DFPlay/README.md

 [documentation](https://github.com/rwpalmer/DFPlay/blob/master/doc/DoorAlarm.md)

 ## *Project Status*
-* Version 0.0.9 has been released for field testing (Particle Platform only)
+* v 0.0.9 (prerelease) was released for Particle field testing
+* v 0.0.10
+	- includes some enhancements and fixes
+	- was released as a (one-time) Arduino port
-* Version 0.0.10 is a work in progress ...
+* v 1.0.0 is a work in progress ...
-	- Arduino support has been added
-	- back() method has been added
-	- getTrackCount method has been added
-	- play() has been overloaded with an option that creates a selection and plays it in one step.
+	* will include additional enhancements and fixes
-* Release 1 planned for September 30, 2018
+	* Particle release planned  for September 30, 2018
----
+* v 1.1.0 is planned for early 2019
+	* Plan to support FN-M10P ( DFPlayer-Micro )
+	* Plan to support FN-S10P ( w/ flash memory & secondary amp)

+The author does not plan to release additional Arduino versions, but would welcome the opportunity to work with anyone who is so inclined.

 Please feel free to explore, comment, experiment, test ... whatever.
 Please post any issues to GitHub.
 The author will also field any questions you may have.

 > Written with [StackEdit](https://stackedit.io/).